 Python programs must be submitted as a plain text document with a .py extension.
-When your solution consists of multiple files, they must all be submitted unless you are explicitly told otherwise.

 It is your responsibility to ensure that you submit a readable document.
 Extensions will not be given for corrupted files or files submitted in a format other than those listed above.
 After uploading a file check your submission in Moodle to make sure it was uploaded correctly.
 If, when I attempt to grade your work, I cannot open/read the document, you will receive a score of zero on the assignment.